 The operational walkthrough of a semantic SEO build.

-This page is for prospects who already understand what Digital Vikingz does and want to know how the engagement actually runs — week by week, deliverable by deliverable, decision by decision.
+This page is for prospects who already understand what Digital Vikingz does and want to know how the engagement actually runs — phase by phase, deliverable by deliverable, decision by decision.
 No marketing language.
 No vague promises.
 The mechanics of the build.

 Engagements with Digital Vikingz begin one of two ways — depending on whether your business already has clarity on the topical direction or needs the diagnostic layer first.
 Both paths converge on the same destination: a semantic SEO architecture your business owns.